WeBankFinTech/Exchangis/docs/en_US/ch1/exchangis_appconn_deploy_en.md

 There may be startup failure or jam in the middle, so you can quit repeated execution.

 #### 4.2） Verify that exchangis-appconn is effective.
 After the exchangis-appconn is installed and deployed, the following steps can be taken to preliminarily verify whether exchangis-appconn is successfully installed.
 1. Create a new project in DSS workspace
 ![image](https://user-images.githubusercontent.com/27387830/169782142-b2fc2633-e605-4553-9433-67756135a6f1.png)

 2. Check whether the project is created synchronously on Exchangis.
 Successful creation means successful installation of appconn
 ![image](https://user-images.githubusercontent.com/27387830/169782337-678f2df0-080a-495a-b59f-a98c5a427cf8.png)

-For more operation, please refer to [Exchange IS 1.0 User Manual](https://user-images.githubusercontent.com/27387830/169782142-b2fc2633-e605-4553-9433-67756135a6f1.png)
+For more operation, please refer to [Exchangis 1.0 User Manual](https://github.com/WeBankFinTech/Exchangis/blob/dev-1.0.0/docs/en_US/ch1/exchangis_user_manual_cn.md)

 ### 5.Exchangis AppConn installation principle